The History of Go Kart Racing: From Invention to Global Sport

-The Invention of the Go Kart
+The History Of Go Kart Racing

-The go-kart story begins in 1950’s Southern California, not far from where we first opened our doors.
 Art Ingels was a fabricator at Kurtis Kraft, the renown racing company responsible for building five winning Indy 500 cars, plus a host of successful midget cars, Bonneville speed record cars, and sports cars.

 The Explosion of Go Karting and Competition

 This snowballing interest for homebuilt go-karts led to the very first kart races which were held at supermarket parking lots – a good source of flat, open pavement.
 They instantly attracted audiences, but it wasn’t long before the police caught on, and so the pioneering kart racers looked for another venue.

 In 1957, they found their next racing venue at the enormous parking lot of the Rose Bowl in Pasadena, where even the local police didn’t mind the grassroots racing.